jmettraux/aachen/src/cac__skills.md

 : To absorb magical energy as CP (Casting Points).

 Mutate
-: To alter woven magical threads
+: To alter woven magical threads.

+Orchestrate
+: To arrange and synchronize two or more set of threads.

 <!-- </div.left-column> -->
 <!-- <div.right-column> -->